-Since it is seven stitches wide, if punched accordingly it would occupy 21 out of 24 stitch units on a punchcard, so as is (unless those extra needles on the far right and left are left out of work for ladders) it would not be suitable for an all over fabric.
-It can however, be used for a trim.
+Since it is seven stitches wide, if punched accordingly it would occupy 21 out of 24 stitch units on a punchcard, so as is (unless those extra needles on the far right and left are left out of work for ladders) it would not be suitable for an all-over fabric.
+It can, however, be used for a trim.
 If the latter is the intent, only one series of vertical repeats as seen below needs to be punched.
 The numbers below the image indicate Brother needle tape markings.
-This is a 6 row tuck fabric, so thinner yarns should be used if the pattern is automated, as tuck loops build up in needle hooks.
+This is a 6-row tuck fabric, so thinner yarns should be used if the pattern is automated, as tuck loops build up in needle hooks.
 If you wish to experiment with slightly thicker yarns, decrease the unpunched areas to 4 rows, or execute using holding.
-Held stitches sit on top of the needle shank, tolerance is determined by how many rows it either takes for knit stitches on sides of the loops jumping off needles, or accumulated loops being unable to knit off consistently on the next all knit pass.
+Held stitches sit on top of the needle shank, tolerance is determined by how many rows it either takes for knit stitches on sides of the loops jumping off needles or accumulated loops being unable to knit off consistently on the next all knit pass.
 To test yarn out, try the technique by using holding, then punch your card.
-Automating makes the process less prone to error and faster if great lengths of a trim are needed.
+Automating makes the process less prone to error and faster if great lengths of trim are needed.

 Using the trim as the cast on edge for a garment: determine the length required after a technique test.
-Knit a bit extra and remove on waste yarn, so more may be added or some be unravelled if needed or you wish to change the configuration using it as your cast on.
+Knit a bit extra and remove on waste yarn, so more may be added or some be unraveled if needed or you wish to change the configuration using it as your cast on.
 Rehang and cast on later when it is completed.
 The flared out portions of the trim will be used to “cast on” the edge of the piece, continuing with some needles out of work

 Using the curved out edge of the trim, hang stitches half if possible, or one full stitch away from its edge as illustrated below.
 Knit 4 rows.
-With a tool pick up all ladder loops created by NOOW (RC 1-4) and hang on center empty needle.
+With a tool pick up all ladder loops created by NOOW (RC 1-4) and hang on the center empty needle.
 Knit rows (RC 5, 6), hang ladder loops on still empty needles, knit across all needle, continue with garment

 In Brother knitting when needles are out of work, the automatic end needle selection may interfere with the pattern, and this is a consideration in many knits.
 Intro to all over tuck “lace” patterns: one to try.
 Two 8 st repeats shown, suitable for all kms